MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Review security baselines:** To get started first review the [security baseline for Azure ExpressRoute](/security/benchmark/azure/baselines/expressroute-security-baseline).
 >
-> - **Configure Network Security Groups (NSGs):** Configure NSGs restrict or monitor traffic by port, protocol, source IP address, or destination IP address.
+> - **Configure Network Security Groups (NSGs):** Configure [Network Security Groups](/azure/virtual-network/network-security-groups-overview) restrict or monitor traffic by port, protocol, source IP address, or destination IP address.
 >
-> - **Implement Azure Role-Based Access Control (RBAC):** Use RBAC to control who can manage ExpressRoute resources such as ExpressRoute circuits and gateways.
+> - **Implement Azure Role-Based Access Control (RBAC):** Use [Azure RBAC](/azure/role-based-access-control/overview) to control who can manage ExpressRoute resources such as ExpressRoute circuits and gateways.
 By providing granular access management to resources, you can maintain an inventory of administrative accounts with access to ExpressRoute resources and ensure that only authorized users can perform specific actions.
 >
 > - **Configure ExpressRoute encryption:** Encrypt data in transit over ExpressRoute circuits to ensure that data transmitted between on-premises networks and Azure virtual networks is secure and protected from unauthorized access.
 ExpressRoute supports the following encryption options.
 >
 >    -  **Media Access Control Security (MACsec)** Applied to *ExpressRoute Direct resources*, MACsec enhances ExpressRoute security by providing link-layer encryption and integrity protection, ensuring that data transmitted over ExpressRoute circuits is secure, tamper-proof, and compliant with regulatory requirements.
 >
 >    -  **Internet Protocol Security (IPsec)** Applied to *ExpressRoute private peering*, IPsec provides secure communication between on-premises networks and Azure virtual networks by encrypting data in transit.
 By configuring IPsec, you can ensure that data transmitted over ExpressRoute circuits is secure and protected from unauthorized access.
 >